xamqpx/google-form-to-calendar/README.md

 - Notes conflicts between events, denies new entries that conflict with existing ones.
 - Generates unique request numbers for each entry.
 - Sends HTML-formatted emails to requestors notifying them that the reservation was either accepted, denied, or invalid.

+NOTES:
+- Names in master_sheet.csv have been blanked out to protect employee privacy.